kubernetes/ingress-gce/LIMITATIONS.md

 GCE has a concept of [ephemeral](https://cloud.google.com/compute/docs/instances-and-network#ephemeraladdress) and [static](https://cloud.google.com/compute/docs/instances-and-network#reservedaddress) IPs.
 A production website would always want a static IP, which ephemeral IPs are cheaper (both in terms of quota and cost), and are therefore better suited for experimentation.
 * Creating a HTTP Ingress (i.e an Ingress without a TLS section) allocates an ephemeral IP, because we don't believe HTTP is the right way to deploy an app.
 * Creating an Ingress with a TLS section allocates a static IP, because GLBC assumes you mean business.
 * Modifying an Ingress and adding a TLS section allocates a static IP, but the IP *will* change.
-This is a beta limitation.
 * You can [promote](https://cloud.google.com/compute/docs/instances-and-network#promote_ephemeral_ip) an ephemeral to a static IP by hand, if required.

 ## Load Balancing Algorithms